Nagao Station (Saga): Lines

 The station is served by the Sasebo Line and is located 18.3 km from the starting point of the line at Hizen-Yamaguchi.
 Only Sasebo Line local services stop at this station.

 Station layout

 The station, which is unstaffed, consists of two staggered side platforms serving two tracks.
 The station building is a timber structure which is presently unstaffed and serves only as a waiting room.
 Access to the opposite side platform is by means of a footbridge.

-Adjacent stations
+Platforms

 History

 Japanese Government Railways (JGR) opened the station on 30 September 1942 as Nagao signal box on the existing track of the Sasebo Line.
 On 15 January 1949, the facility was upgraded to a full station and passenger services commenced.
 With the privatization of Japanese National Railways (JNR), the successor of JGR, on 1 April 1987, control of the station passed to JR Kyushu.

 Passenger statistics

 In fiscal 2015, there were a total of 19,957 boarding passengers, giving a daily average of 55 passengers.